 “There’s Bob Dylan, and then there’s the rest of us.” — Jeff Slate

 I have the honor to be in the middle of a scenario I never expected to find myself in: covering Bob Dylan’s latest release.
-In this case, it’s the fourteenth volume of the bootlegs and outtakes of Blood on the Tracks, his 1975 masterpiece and one of the most impactful, pivotal, and resounding albums to ever hit the radios, stereos, and televisions in American music history.
+In this case, it’s the fourteenth volume of the Bootleg Series, this time focusing on outtakes from Blood on the Tracks, his 1975 masterpiece and one of the most impactful, pivotal, and resounding albums to ever hit the radios, stereos, and televisions in American music history.

 Fourteenth volume.
 You read that correctly.
-This is the fourteenth volume of outtakes from a single record.
-By Bob Dylan.
+This is the fourteenth volume of outtakes from by Bob Dylan.
 Who else would do that?